Chengdu Zoo

 Chengdu Zoo (成都动物园) is a zoo located in Chengdu, China.
 It is home to around 3,000 animals representing 300 species and is China's fourth largest zoo.
+It is the largest zoo in southwest China.

 Description

 The Chengdu Zoo's biggest attraction are giant pandas and they house three of them.
 Most animals live in enclosed areas.
-The zoo was opened in 1953, it moved to its current location in 1976.
+The zoo was opened in 1953, and it moved to its current location in 1976.
 The zoo is 43 acres large and has bred 58 giant pandas in all.